Skip to main content

 Form 100.
 Personal Income Tax Return Declaration 2017

-Capital gains that are revealed during the transfer of assets by taxpayers over 65 years of age are exempt from tax, provided that the total amount obtained from the transfer is used to constitute a life annuity insured in their favor.
+Capital gains arising from the transfer of assets by taxpayers over 65 years of age are exempt from tax, provided that the total amount obtained from the transfer is used to create an insured life annuity in their favor.

-Keep in mind that the exemption for reinvestment in annuities is also applicable to capital gains derived from the transfer of assets used for economic activities, as well as to those obtained through entities attributing income when the member of the entity performs the reinvestment meeting the required requirements.
+Please note that the exemption for reinvestment in life annuities is also applicable to capital gains derived from the transfer of assets assigned to economic activities, as well as those obtained through entities in the attribution of income when the member of the entity makes the reinvestment in compliance with the required conditions.

-The life annuity must be established within six months from the date of transmission of the asset element.
+The life annuity must be established within six months from the date of transfer of the asset.

-However, when the capital gain is subject to withholding and the transfer value reduced by the amount of the withholding is used entirely to constitute a life annuity within the aforementioned period of six months.
-The period to allocate the withholding amount, if applicable, to the constitution of the annuity will be extended until the end of the year following the one in which the transfer is made.
+However, when the capital gain is subject to withholding and the transfer value reduced by the amount of the withholding is entirely used to create a life annuity within the aforementioned six-month period.
+The deadline for allocating the amount of the withholding, if applicable, to the creation of the life annuity will be extended until the end of the year following that in which the transfer is made.

-a) The annuity contract must be signed between the taxpayer, who will have the status of beneficiary, and an insurance entity.
+a) The life annuity contract must be signed between the taxpayer, who will be the beneficiary, and an insurance company.

-In life annuity contracts, reversal mechanisms or certain benefit periods or counterinsurance formulas may be established in the event of death once the annuity has been established.
+In life annuity contracts, reversal mechanisms or certain benefit periods or counter-insurance formulas may be established in the event of death once the life annuity has been established.

-b) The life annuity must have a periodicity of less than or equal to one year, beginning to be received within a period of one year from its constitution, and the annual amount of the annuities may not decrease by more than five percent with respect to the previous year.
+b) The life annuity must have a periodicity of less than or equal to one year, beginning to be received within one year from its establishment, and the annual amount of the income may not decrease by more than five percent compared to the previous year.

 Maximum reinvestment limit

-The maximum total amount whose reinvestment in the creation of annuities will give the right to apply the exemption will be 240,000 euros.
+The maximum total amount that can be reinvested in the creation of life annuities that will give rise to the right to apply the exemption will be 240,000 euros.

-If, as a result of the reinvestment of the amount of a transfer in a life annuity, the amount of 240,000 euros is exceeded, considering the previous reinvestments, only the amount of the difference between 240,000 euros and the amount of the previous reinvestments will be considered reinvested.
+If, as a result of the reinvestment of the amount of a transfer in a life annuity, taking into account previous reinvestments, the amount of 240,000 euros is exceeded, only the amount of the difference between 240,000 euros and the amount of previous reinvestments will be considered reinvested.

 Partial reinvestment